-Checks should be made payable to the "Town of Greenwich".
-We accept Visa, Mastercard, Discover and American Express credit cards at the Town Hall Parks and Recreation Office & for online registration.
+^{}Please make checks payable to "Town of Greenwich".
+We accept Visa, MasterCard, American Express, and Discover credit cards at the Town Hall, Parks and Recreation Office and for online registration.
 There are no refunds and we do not pro-rate fees.
 Requests for credit will only be considered if received in writing prior to the start of the program.
-There is a \$15.00 administrative fee for credits and a \$25.00 fee for any returned checks.
+There is a \$15.00 administrative fee for credits, and a \$25.00 fee for any returned checks.